 - (a) In East Malaysia, Harrisons Sabah Sdn.
 Bhd. and Harrisons Sarawak Sdn.
 Bhd. are involved in the marketing, sales, warehousing and distribution of fast-moving consumer goods, building materials, engineering products and agricultural chemicals as well as the operation of shipping and travel agencies; and - (b) In Peninsular Malaysia, Harrisons Peninsular Sdn.
 Bhd. and Harrisons Marketing & Services Sdn.
-Bhd. are involved in the marketing, sales, warehousing and distribution of building materials, Fast-Moving Consumer Goods (in Muar and Batu Pahat only), industrial and agricultural chemicals, and import and distribution of fine wines as well as the freight forwarding and shipping; and - (c) The newly acquired The Famous Amos Chocolate Chip Cookie Singapore Pte.
-Ltd. which retails and wholesale the Famous Amos Cookies in Singapore and Watts Harrisons Sdn.
-Bhd. which retails and wholesales the Komonoya brand products.
+Bhd. are involved in the marketing, sales, warehousing and distribution of building materials, Fast-Moving Consumer Goods (in Muar and Batu Pahat only), industrial and agricultural chemicals, and import and distribution of fine wines as well as the freight forwarding and shipping; and - (c) In Singapore, our 2 subsidiaries The Famous Amos Chocolate Chip Cookie Singapore Pte.
+Ltd. retails and wholesale the Famous Amos Cookies and Watts Harrisons Sdn.
+Bhd. wholesale the Komonoya brand products in Singapore.